fregmented/BlueCon/README.md

 # BlueCon

-BlueCon is SPP/RFCOMM Service for Android.
+BlueCon is SPP Service for Android.

 this Service is support Android 4.4 and grater environment.